 Some prescription drugs are more addictive than others.
-Most of the most addictive pills affect your brain’s reward system by flooding it with dopamine, a neurotransmitter, that results in a pleasurable “high” that can motivate you to use the drug again and again.
+The addictive prescription drugs affect your brain’s reward system by flooding it with dopamine, a neurotransmitter, that results in a pleasurable “high” that can motivate you to use the drug again and again.
 This results in a tolerance that can push you to increase your dosage and frequency.

 Just because it’s been prescribed, it doesn’t necessarily mean it’s safe for everyone.
 The more prescribed drugs you have, the more likelihood of the misuse of prescription drugs.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) conducted a survey in 2015 that discovered that 18.9 million Americans aged 12 and over misused prescription drugs in the past year.

-Furthermore, about 1% of Americans 12 and older had a prescription drug disorder.
+Furthermore, According to the National Institute on Drug Abuse (NIDA) about 1% of Americans 12 and older or young adults had prescribed drug cravings.
 A problem that keeps increasing, prescription drug abuse may affect all age groups, including teens.
 The prescription drugs most often abused include opioid painkillers, anti-anxiety medications, sedatives, and stimulants.

 Oxycodone is usually sold under the brand name OxyContin.
 It is also sold combined with acetaminophen as Percocet.
 Its purpose is to change how your central nervous system (CNS) responds to pain.
 Similar to heroin, oxycodone creates a euphoric, sedative effect.
 The Drug Enforcement Administration (DEA) revealed that 58.8 million prescriptions for oxycodone were distributed in the U.S. in 2013.

-Codeine is typically prescribed to treat mild to moderate pain.
+Codeine is one of the opioid pain relievers for treating mild to moderate pain.
 Sometimes it is combined with other medications to treat symptoms of cold and flu.
 For instance, it’s commonly found in prescription cough medicines.
 When codeine is taken in large quantities, codeine-based cough syrups have a sedative effect.
 Also, it is used as the base for an illicit drug mixture called “purple drank,” “sizzurp,” or “lean.”
 Sometimes it also contains soda or candy.
 Some of the effects include sedation and altered levels of consciousness.

 Fentanyl is a synthetic opioid and it’s prescribed for intense and chronic pain, usually for people suffering from cancer.
 The Centers for Disease Control (CDC) reports that it is 50 to 100 times stronger than morphine (the base for heroin).
-Many times it’s mixed with heroin, cocaine, or both.
+Many times it’s mixed with heroin, cocaine, or both which are already highly addictive.
 In 2017, the CDC noted that fentanyl is involved in over half of opioid-related deaths across 10 states.

-Meperidine is a synthetic opioid often sold under the brand name Demerol.
+Meperidine is one of the synthetic opioid analgesics often sold under the brand name Demerol.
 It is usually used to treat moderate to severe pain.
 The same as other opioids, it produces feelings of euphoria.
 According to the CDC, 2,666 Americans died in 2011 from drug poisoning involving opioid painkillers other than methadone (a treatment for opioid addiction).

 Central Nervous System (CNS) Depressants

 CNS depressants include barbiturates and benzodiazepines.
-Sometimes they are called tranquilizers and their purpose is to have a calming effect.
+Sometimes they are called tranquilizers and their purpose is to have a calming effect, lower blood pressure and reduce anxiety.
 Some signs and symptoms of misuse include:

 Alprazolam is a benzodiazepine sold under the brand name Xanax.
-It is commonly prescribed to treat anxiety and panic disorders.
-Any drug that depresses your CNS has a calming effect.
-It is frequently misused for its quick-acting sedating effects.
+It is commonly prescribed to treat anxiety and panic attacks.
+Any drug that depresses your CNS has a calming effect that is good for one’s mental health.
+It is commonly misused for its quick-acting sedating effects.

 The CDC has stated that four times as many Americans died in 2015 than in 2002 from overdoses that involved benzodiazepines.
 Many of those people died after combining benzodiazepines with opioids.
 Signs of alprazolam misuse include sleep problems, swelling of the hands or feet, tremors.

 Clonazepam (Klonopin) and Diazepam (Valium) are benzodiazepines.
-They’re used to treat anxiety and panic disorders.
+They’re used to treat panic and anxiety disorders.
 They’re also used to treat seizures.
 Clonazepam is commonly sold under the brand name Klonopin and diazepam is sold under the brand name Valium.

 Stimulant drugs increase your brain activity.
 By doing that, it helps to increase your alertness and energy levels.
-Some signs of misuse include:
+Some commonly abused signs include:

 Sometimes known as “speed,” amphetamine is a CNS stimulant.
 It’s commonly used to treat Attention deficit hyperactivity disorder (ADHD) and narcolepsy (a sleep disorder).
-Medications that contain amphetamine are frequently misused for their energizing effects.
+Medications that contain amphetamine are commonly abused for their energizing effects.

-Like Adderall, methylphenidate is a stimulant that affects your central nervous system.
+Like Adderall, methylphenidate is a stimulant that affects your nervous system.
 It is commonly sold under the brand name Ritalin.
-It also increases the amount of dopamine in the brain, which also helps improve attention.
+It also increases the amount of dopamine in the brain, which also helps improve mental health and attention.
 And also like Adderall, it is used to treat ADHD and narcolepsy.
 And like other stimulants, it can be addictive.

-One of the reasons that Ritalin and other prescription stimulants are so misused is their availability.
+One of the reasons that Ritalin and other drug stimulants are so misused is their availability.
 The DEA reported that more than 13 million prescriptions for methylphenidate were filled in 2012.

 What Is Prescription Drug Misuse?

 The term “nonmedical use” of prescription drugs also refers to these types of misuse.
-There can be serious consequences for prescription drug misuse.
+There can be serious consequences for prescription drugs misuse.
 Increases in misuse are seen in:

-• Admission to treatment programs for prescription drug use disorders
+- Admission to treatment programs for prescription drugs use disorders

 Common Signs of Prescription Drug Addiction